sirredbeard/yumonclearlinux/README.md

 ## Caution

-Installing packages using yum instead of swupd is not officially supported and can/will break your system.
-Be very conservative about what you do.
+Installing packages using yum instead of swupd is not officially supported and can and will break your system, swupd, and cause data loss.
+Test all use of this in a virtual machine first.